 Fold the egg-white mixture into the refrigerated sauce.

-Pour into pie shell and garnish with remaining whipped cream.
+Pour into pre-baked pie shell and garnish with remaining whipped cream.

 Serves 6